esphome/esphome-docs/components/sprinkler.rst

 ``sprinkler.start_from_queue`` action
 *************************************

 Starts the controller running valves from its queue.
-This disables the controller's "auto-advance" feature so that only queued valves/zones will run.
-Queued valves will remain on for either the amount of time specified in the queue request or for their configured ``run_duration`` multiplied by the controller's multiplier value (if the queue request run duration is not specified or is zero).
-If no valves are in the queue, this action does nothing. *Note that queued valves ignore whether the valve is enabled; that is, queued valves will always run once the controller is started, unless, of course, the queue is (manually) cleared prior to the queue reaching them.
+If no valves are in the queue, this action does nothing; otherwise, this disables the controller's "auto-advance" feature so that only queued valves/zones will run.
+Queued valves will remain on for either the amount of time specified in the queue request or for their configured ``run_duration`` multiplied by the controller's multiplier value (if the queue request run duration is not specified or is zero). *Note that queued valves ignore whether the valve is enabled; that is, queued valves will always run once the controller is started, unless, of course, the queue is (manually) cleared prior to the queue reaching them.
 Also note that, at present, the queue has a hard-coded limit of 100 entries to limit memory use.*
 See :ref:`sprinkler-controller-sprinkler_controller_queue` section below for more detail.

 .. code-block:: yaml